pavelsolis/Git-GitHub-Primer/README.md

 - The **commit history** is a permanent record of the changes.
 In this tree, HEAD is the name of the *last* commit in the current branch.

 ### Commit Changes <a name="git-commit"></a>
 It is recommended to commit changes per discrete task (which may involve multiple files).
 However, you may need to modify more files than the ones involved in a particular task, in which case you want to choose which of the modified files have to do with a particular task, commit only the changes to those files and leave for a later commit the changes to the other modified files unrelated to the particular task.
 Staging is what allows you to commit changes per task; all the files in the staging area are committed.
 In summary, you first add (new or modified) files to the staging area and then commit their changes.
-Git differences between new and modified files: new files are 'untracked' and modified files are 'unstaged'.
+Git refers to new files as 'untracked' and to modified files as 'unstaged'.

 The workflow just described can be implemented with the `status`, `add`, `reset` and `commit` commands as follows:
 ```bash